 - PDR uses the latest state-of-the-art technology.
 Qualified technicians use special PDR lights to find out exactly where the damages or dents are located.

-- Both steel or aluminum panels are able to undergo PDR repairs because PDR PDR is a versatile technique.
+- Both steel or aluminum panels are able to undergo Paintless Dent Repair because PDR is a versatile technique.
 The construction of aluminum body vehicles is on the rise for various benefits, including better fuel efficiency and superior handling.
 However, some customers still need auto hail repairs on steel body vehicles.
 The PDR method works great on both metals.

 - PDR is cost-effective.
 Repairing dents caused by hail, no matter how small, can get very expensive.
 PDR is gaining popularity with customers because it is more affordable than conventional methods.